 Opening Reception: Thursday, October 12, 7 – 9 p.m.

-(New York, September 25, 2017)—The centerpiece exhibition this fall at Pen + Brush Gallery in Manhattan, King Woman, will present recent work by 25 contemporary women artists, encompassing established as well as lesser-known artists creating in a range of media, including video and performance.
+(New York, September 25, 2017)—The centerpiece exhibition this fall at Pen + Brush Gallery in Manhattan, King Woman, will present recent work by 25 contemporary women artists, encompassing established as well as lesser-known artists creating in a range of media.
 Many new works, some created expressly for King Woman, will be shown for the first time.